gustaavv/SurgingCloud/docs/installation/index.md

 icon: fontawesome/solid/screwdriver-wrench
 ---

-SurgingCloud is a command line tool that is currently only available on Windows 10/11.
+SurgingCloud is a command line tool currently available on Windows 10/11.
 So, the installation options are limited.

 <div class="grid" markdown>